 - 12.3.1.
-The predominant use of lands within the Medium Density Residential designation are a mix of housing types and tenures in mid- and low-rise building forms.

-- 12.3.2.
-Other uses, including small scale service uses, which are supportive of and compatible with residential uses, are also permitted in accordance with the Official Plan.

-- 12.3.3.
-The following building types are permitted:

-- a.
-Street townhouses;

-- b.
-Block townhouses;
+The predominant use of lands within the Medium Density Residential designation is residential in a mix of housing types and tenures in mid- and low-rise building forms. - 12.3.2.
+Other uses, including small scale service uses, which are supportive of and compatible with residential uses, are also permitted in accordance with the Official Plan. - 12.3.3.
+The following building types are permitted: - Street townhouses; - b.
+Block townhouses; - c.

-- c.
 Stacked townhouses;

 - d.
-Special needs housing;
+Special Needs Housing;

 - e.
 Apartment buildings; and

 - f.
 Other dwelling types that provide housing at the same or higher densities as those above.